 By not sending a continual stream of data, the tracker can conserve power and potentially operate for weeks, or even months in some cases.
 One set of constant data would likely last only a few hours at best.
 It also helps keep costs down.
 For most applications, reporting every few minutes is more than adequate.

 A GPS tracker sends its location at a predetermined interval, which the GPS platform displays as a point on a map, which usually takes a few seconds to process (depending on network traffic).
 It sends data that way to provide tracking for as long as possible at the best price.
 Hollywood just can’t show an audience a computer screen that stays static for 30 seconds.
 For most applications, reporting every few minutes is more than adequate.

 Why does the accuracy of my tracker change?

 Each of the 27 GPS satellites orbiting the earth is constantly in motion.
 The system is set up so that at any given time at least four satellites are within the view of any point on the planet.
-Usually, there will be more.
-The simple answer is that the more satellites your tracker can “see,” the more accurate its position will be.
+The simple answer is that the more satellites your tracker can pick up signals from, the more accurate the location it provides will be.
 So, as the number of satellites in view changes, so will your tracker’s accuracy.

 This is assuming your tracker is in the same with the same conditions.
 Accuracy will naturally vary when a device is in motion.
 When walking or driving, tall buildings, mountains, and even trees can obstruct satellite coverage.
 You may also notice that coverage drops in a certain area that seems to be completely open.
 This may be due to interference caused by some sort of electronic transmissions, such as those emitted by high power lines.